WarningStudios/PStorage/README.md

 	reset or change them if they can access a moonstone chest.

 # USE:
+	´´´javascript
 	/*
 	Save a value under a specific name.

 	Parameters